Accio/AMIDD/README.md

     1. Chemical structure representation and search
     1. Proximity and molecular interactions
     1. Molecular descriptors and QSAR
-1. Part IV: Mathematical modelling
+1. Part IV: Mathematical modeling
-    1. Principles and applications of bioloigcal-system modelling
+    1. Principles and applications of biological-system modeling
-    1. Pharmacokinetics/Pharmacodynamics (PK/PD) modelling
+    1. Pharmacokinetics/Pharmacodynamics (PK/PD) modeling
-    1. Clinical pharmacology and pharmacometics
+    1. Clinical pharmacology and pharmacometrics
 1. Part V: From candidates to drugs (and back)
     1. Emerging biomarkers: imaging and digital biomarker
     1. Clinical trials